 How have people transported themselves for the last 200 years?
-You’ll find out at this intriguing museum, which deals with mobility and technology, travel and urban transport.
-There’s a wonderful collection of horse-drawn carriages.
-You can see “Puffing Billy,” an early steam-engine locomotive from 1814, step into a passenger train from the late 19th century, and peer inside a modern high-speed ICE train.
-Some of the bicycles on display are 150 years old.
+You’ll find out at this intriguing museum, a spin-off of the Deutsches Museum that focuses on mobility technology, travel, and urban transport.
+Here you can see “Puffing Billy,” an early steam-engine locomotive from 1814, step into a passenger train from the late 19th century, and peer inside a modern high-speed ICE train.
+There’s a wonderful collection of horse-drawn carriages, and some of the bicycles on display are 150 years old.
 And then there’s the superlative collection of historic automobiles, including Daimlers, Opels, Mercedes, Tatas, Citroens and Bugattis.
-All these vehicles are exhibited in three historic exhibition halls dating from 1908 and restored to their original appearance.
+All these vehicles are exhibited in three historic exhibition halls dating from 1908, which have been restored to their original appearance.

 Deutsches Museum Verkehrszentrum (Transportation Museum)